sveltejs/kit/documentation/docs/15-seo.md

 #### Normalized URLs

-SvelteKit redirects URLs with trailing slashes to versions without trailing slash or vice versa depending on your [configuration](configuration#trailingslash).
+SvelteKit redirects pathnames with trailing slashes to ones without (or vice versa depending on your [configuration](configuration#trailingslash)), as duplicate URLs are bad for SEO.

 ### Manual setup